StockNews.com Begins Coverage on Almaden Minerals (NYSEAMERICAN:AAU)

-StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note issued to investors on Saturday.
+Equities researchers at StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report issued on Monday.
 The brokerage set a “sell” rating on the basic materials company’s stock.

-Separately, Alliance Global Partners lowered their target price on Almaden Minerals from C$1.00 to C$0.40 and set a “buy” rating for the company in a report on Thursday, July 7th.
+Separately, Alliance Global Partners cut their target price on Almaden Minerals from C$1.00 to C$0.40 and set a “buy” rating on the stock in a research note on Thursday, July 7th.

 Almaden Minerals Stock Performance